 Making customers aware of your product facilitates the work of distributors, wholesalers and retailers.

-How to Develop a Trade Marketing Strategy
+How To Develop a Trade Marketing Strategy

 To develop a successful trade marketing strategy: